culturing/poems/Poems/2024-01-12/03 The Ship of Rome.md

 --

 Will you listen?
-I have seen behind the curtain and the man I saw is ugliger than imagined.
+I have seen behind the curtain and the man I saw is uglier than imagined.
 He spoke croakingly, without a point or purpose, flailing madly, with twin sceptres in his hands, and pedalled briskly on the bike that turns the world.